 You would pick the share that best supports your family size and the amount of vegetables you normally utilize per week.
 Each week you’ll receive a variety of seasonal vegetables and herbs to take home.
 With every pick-up you will receive a newsletter with stories from the field and a list of what will be in your share.
 We hope to make the connection between the farm, the food, and you.

 Add to your Vegetable Share and receive fresh, local, organic or Ecologically grown fruits throughout the growing season!
 We partner with Thompson-Finch Farm, Grindstone Farm, and Fishkill Farms to bring you the best seasonal, organic fruit our region has to offer.
 Expect strawberries in June, blueberries in July, peaches in August, and apples and pears from September through October.

 - Winter Share (6 weeks)

 Hawthorne Valley Farm will potentially offer an 6-week Winter CSA, with pick-up locations at the farm in Ghent, and three locations in NYC – Garden City, Riverdale, and Inwood.
 Deliveries are weekly and the offering would be limited and first offered to our Summer CSA members as an extension on the season.

 What does a CSA share cost?

 The price of a CSA share depends on the pick-up site and may vary from year to year.
 Pick-up sites are organized and run by a core group of Hawthorne Valley Farm CSA member volunteers.
 A site fee is added to the overall price of your share to help manage off farm pickup sites.
-Please visit our sign-up site for the most up-to-date pricing (2022 shares range from $16.20 to $29 a week; fruit shares cost $12.50 a week.
-Fruit shares are only available with the purchase of a vegetable share.
+Please visit our sign-up site for the most up-to-date pricing (2022 shares range from $383-$649).

 If cost of the share is an obstacle to joining our CSA please contact Todd Newlin (Vegetable Production Manager) to discuss alternative options.